Justice-H/A02/README.md

 5. Select new file to create new file
 6. You can begin coding in any of the default language VS Code has pre installed which include JavaScript, TypeScript
-7. If you want a different programing language Go to the Marketplace or use the integrated Extensions view and search for your desired programm
+7. If you want a different programing language Go to the Marketplace or use the integrated Extensions view and search for your desired programming language to find snippets, code completion/IntelliSense providers, linters, debuggers, and more.

 Glossary:
 **Branch**  - Use a branch to isolate development work without affecting other branches in the repository.